Galician Jews: Culture

 In the popular perception, Galitzianers were considered to be more emotional and prayerful than their rivals, the Litvaks, who thought of them as irrational and uneducated.
 They, in turn, held the Litvaks in disdain, derogatively referring to them as tseylem-kop ("cross heads"), or Jews assimilated to the point of being Christian.
 This coincides with the fact that Hasidism was most influential in Ukraine and southern Poland but was fiercely resisted in Lithuania (and even the form of Hasidism that took root there, namely Chabad, was more intellectually inclined than the other Hasidic groups).

-The two groups diverged in their Yiddish accents and even in their cuisine, separated by the "Gefilte Fish Line."
+The two groups diverged in their Yiddish accents and even in their cuisine, separated by the so-called Gefilte Fish Line.
 Galitzianers like things sweet, even to the extent of putting sugar in their fish.